Tackling Fare Evasion: A SEPTA Priority

 Targeted Operations

 We’ve begun focused enforcement at known fare evasion hot spots.
-For example, a four-week effort at Huntingdon Station on the Market-Frankford Line brought fare evasion down to nearly zero while officers were on site.
+For example, a four-week effort at Huntingdon Station on the [L] Market-Frankford Line brought fare evasion down to nearly zero while officers were on site.
 Similar actions will be underway at other key locations.

 Surface Transit Patrols